steveloughran/validate-hadoop-client-artifacts/README.md

 The arm process is one of
 1. Create the full set of artifacts on an arm machine (macbook, cloud vm, ...)
-2. Drop the mvn repository from nexus
+2. Drop any mvn repository from nexus
 3. Use the ant build to copy and rename the .tar.gz with the native binaries only
-4. Copy and rename the .asc file
+4. Create a new .asc file.
+This is needed is without the `--asfrelease` option no signing takes place.
 5. Generate new sha512 checksum file containing the new name.
-6. Move these files into the downloads/release dir
+6. Move these files into the `downloads/release/$RC` dir

 To perform stages 3-6:
 ```bash